-Aside from feeding, if you are to focus on any aspect of poultry production, I would say it is the area of vaccination.
-Vaccines play a prominent role in maintaining a good health status of chickens; it is one of the most effective disease prevention measures practiced in poultry production.
+Vaccination is an important practice that plays a prominent role in maintaining a good health status of poultry bird; it is one of the most effective disease prevention measures practiced in poultry production.
 However, vaccine failure is real and does cause a detrimental effect on the chickens.
-In this article, I would highlight and buttress the possible causes of vaccine failure and how best to tackle this ugly incidence.

 Vaccination is done periodically; there are certain times you apply certain vaccines.
-This is to provide some forms of immunity and develop adequate antibody in the birds prior to the outbreak of the target disease.
+This is to provide some forms of immunity and develop adequate antibodies in the chickens prior to the outbreak of the target disease at a certain age.
 Some vaccines are administered to chickens at a young age to prevent a disease that would likely erupt at an older age, examples of such vaccine is the Fowlpox vaccine and Marek vaccine.

 Causes of vaccine failure